Penn Badgley: Music

 Badgley and others formed a band and released a song titled "Easy" on SoundCloud under the name M O T H E R; the song quickly gained popularity and was posted on numerous blogs.
 The group changed the spelling to MOTHXR in 2015, citing a cease-and-desist from another band with a similar name.
 They promptly signed with the labels Kitsuné and Washington Square Music, the New York City-based subdivision of the Razor & Tie label, which led to MOTHXR releasing their debut album, via Concord titled Centerfold, on February 26, 2016.
+In a review, The Guardian said the album had "genuine drama and terrific hooks".

 Activism and political views

 During the 2008 United States presidential election, Badgley supported Barack Obama.
 He and Blake Lively appeared in an Obama commercial as part of MoveOn's Youth Vote program, which aired during Gossip Girl on The CW, MTV, and Comedy Central.

 In March 2010, the American Red Cross announced Badgley as a member of the National Celebrity Cabinet, a group of celebrities who promote Red Cross services.
-Badgley supported the Occupy Wall Street movement in 2011 and is an ally of the Black Lives Matter movement.
-He wants police brutality dialogue to include female victims, and supports LGBT rights.
+Badgley supported the Occupy Wall Street movement in 2011 and is an ally of the Black Lives Matter (BLM) movement.
+He wants police brutality dialogue to include female victims, and supports LGBTQ rights.

 Podcast

 On May 18, 2022, Badgley launched the podcast Podcrushed with cohosts Nava Kavelin and Sophie Ansari.
 The show explores the awkwardness, anxiety, heartbreak, and self-discovery that defines adolescence by inviting guests to share their middle school stories.
-Featured guests have included Drew Barrymore, Conan O'Brien, Jenna Ortega, Leighton Meester, Rainn Wilson and Ariana Grande.
+Featured guests have included Drew Barrymore, Conan O'Brien, Jenna Ortega, Leighton Meester, Rainn Wilson, and Ariana Grande.

-Public image

-In 2011, Badgley was named one of People's "25 Beauties (and Hotties) at 25" and BuddyTV ranked him number 75 on its "TV's 100 Sexiest Men of 2011" list.

 Personal life

 Badgley dated Gossip Girl co-star Blake Lively from 2007 to 2010, and actress Zoë Kravitz from 2011 to 2013.
-He began dating singer Domino Kirke in 2014, and the couple married in a New York courthouse on February 27, 2017, Through the marriage, Badgley became the stepfather of Kirke's son from a previous relationship.
+He began dating singer Domino Kirke in 2014, and the couple married in a New York courthouse on February 27, 2017.
+Through the marriage, Badgley became the stepfather of Kirke's son from a previous relationship.
 Their first child together, a son, was born in August 2020.
-In September 2025, Badgley revealed that they had welcomed twin sons.
+In September 2025, Badgley revealed that they had had twin sons.

 In an interview, Badgley described how the BP oil spill prompted his exploration into the connection between justice and spirituality, and led him to the rainforests of Colombia and the teachings of Baháʼu'lláh and the Baháʼí Faith.
 Badgley has been a member of the Baha'i Faith since 2015.